Old Bill (comics): Cultural impact

 Bill & Alphie's, the Royal Military College of Canada on-campus cadet pub in Kingston, Ontario is named after Bruce Bairnsfather's Great War cartoon characters.
 Yeo Hall at the Royal Military College of Canada features sculptures of Bill and Alphie.

-One of the explanations of the origin of the London slang term Old Bill, meaning the police, is that constables often used to sport "Old Bill" moustaches.
+One of the explanations of the origin of the London slang term "Old Bill", meaning the police, is that constables often used to sport "Old Bill" moustaches.

 A 1911 B-type London bus, one of 900 which served as troop transports in World War I, was restored and named "Old Bill" in 1926.
 It is now preserved in the Imperial War Museum.

-Captain Bruce Bainsfather in an interview in the London Weekly Despatch 1917 identified the image of Thomas Henry Rafferty as the original Old Bill.

 A North British Railways locomotive, of NBR Class C, number 661, was named Ole Bill in 1919 in recognition of service overseas in The Great War.
 This locomotive was later renumbered 9661 after the London North Eastern Railway was formed at railway grouping in 1923.